-7. Process of Appraisal and Approval of State AAPs:
+7. Process of Appraisal and Approval of State Perspective Plans(PPs):

-The AAPs shall be appraised by a Project Appraisal cum Convergence Committee (PACC) constituted in the Ministry for this purpose.
+The Perspective Plans, and any subsequent changes therein, shall be appraised and approved by a Project Appraisal cum Convergence Committee(PACC) constituted in the Ministry for this purpose.

 8. Release of Funds to the States: